 Bodington's defence of smaller licensed houses tended to overlook the malpractices and scandals that were reported in more than a few asylums.
-As late as 1854, the Commission in Lunacy reported that "medical attendants of many ... smaller licensed houses are non-resident (and) visit them only periodically" and outlined continuing reports of abuse.
-The Commissioners gave examples of solitary confinement, forced feeding, use of whips and manacles, and sundry other intimidation.
-(8) Defects had thus continued, in spite of the introduction of legislation requiring local inspection of Asylums and "Madhouses" from 1828.
+As late as 1854, the Commission in Lunacy reported that "medical attendants of many ... smaller licensed houses are non-resident (and) visit them only periodically."
+It outlined further reports of abuse.
+As examples, the Commissioners described the use of solitary confinement, forced feeding, whips and manacles, and sundry other methods of intimidation.
+(8) These abuses had continued on a wide scale, despite the introduction of annual inspection of Asylums and "Madhouses."